 c) that all air traffic communications as defined in Annex 10 to the Convention on International Civil Aviation fall within priority categories 1 to 6 of Article 44;

-d) that Table 15-2 of Appendix 15 identifies the bands 1 530-1 544 MHz (space-to-Earth) and 1 626.5-1 645.5 MHz (Earth-to-space) for distress and safety purposes in the maritime mobile-satellite service as well as for routine non-safety purposes,resolves
+d) that Table 15-2 of Appendix 15 identifies the bands 1 530-1 544 MHz (space-to-Earth) and 1 626.5-1 645.5 MHz (Earth-to-space) for distress and safety purposes in the maritime mobile-satellite service as well as for routine non-safety purposes;

+e) that ICAO has knowledge of aviation communications requirements,

+noting

+that, since spectrum resources are limited, there is a need to use these in the most efficient manner within and amongst various MSS systems, including GMDSS and AMS(R)S,

+resolves

-1 that, in frequency coordination of MSS in the bands 1 525-1 559 MHz and 1 626.5-1 660.5 MHz, administrations shall ensure that the spectrum needed for distress, urgency and safety communications of GMDSS, as elaborated in Articles 32 and 33, in the bands where No. 5.353A applies, and for AMS(R)S communications within priority categories 1 to 6 of Article 44 in the bands where No. 5.357A applies is accommodated;
+1 that, in frequency coordination of MSS networks in the bands 1 525-1 559 MHz and 1 626.5-1 660.5 MHz, the notifying administrations of mobile-satellite networks shall ensure that the spectrum needed for distress, urgency and safety communications of GMDSS, as elaborated in Articles 32 and 33, in the bands where No. 5.353A applies, and for AMS(R)S communications within priority categories 1 to 6 of Article 44 in the frequency bands where No. 5.357A applies is accommodated;

-2 that administrations shall ensure the use of the latest technical advances, in order to achieve the most flexible and practical use of the generic allocations;
+2 that notifying administrations of mobile-satellite networks shall ensure the use of the latest technical advances in their mobile-satellite systems, in order to achieve the most flexible, efficient and practical use of the generic allocations;

-3 that administrations shall ensure that MSS operators carrying non-safety-related traffic yield capacity, as and when necessary, to accommodate the spectrum requirements for distress, urgency and safety communication of GMDSS communications, as elaborated in Articles 32 and 33, and for AMS(R)S communications within priority categories 1 to 6 of Article 44; this could be achieved in advance through the coordination process in resolves 1, and, when necessary, through other means if such means are identified as a result of studies in invites ITU-R ,;each
+3 that notifying administrations of mobile-satellite networks shall ensure that MSS operators carrying non-safety-related traffic yield capacity, as and when necessary (such as at frequency coordination meetings), to accommodate the spectrum requirements for distress, urgency and safety communication of GMDSS communications, as elaborated in Articles 32 and 33, and for AMS(R)S communications within priority categories 1 to 6 of Article 44;

+4 that during the frequency coordination meetings the notifying administrations of mobile-satellite networks shall ensure that, in the event where spectrum requirements of an MSS including AMS(R)S network is decreasing relative to the previous frequency coordination meeting, the corresponding unused spectrum resources shall be released to facilitate efficient use of spectrum;

+5 that in relation to AMS(R)S operated in the frequency bands referred to in No. 5.357A, the procedure given in the Annex of this Resolution shall be followed in order to implement resolves 1 and 3,

+invites

+1 Administrations to have their AMS(R)S traffic requirements submitted to ICAO before the frequency Coordination Meeting;

+2 ICAO to evaluate and, as appropriate, comment the AMS(R)S traffic requirements received from individual Administrations, on the basis of the known global aviation traffic requirements and to provide, to those notifying administrations of AMS(R)S systems that request supporting information for their justified spectrum requirements, information relating to the estimation and timescale of regional and global communication requirements of the AMS(R)S (which may include information from regional aviation organisations);

+3 Administrations to translate the resulting traffic requirements into AMS(R)S spectrum requirements in accordance with the methodology developed by ITU-R pursuant to [draft Resolution [AI 1.7-Spect.Method] WRC-12],

+instructs the Secretary-General

+to bring this Resolution to the attention of ICAO for any required action, as appropriate,

+instructs the Director of the Radiocommunication Bureau

+to participate, within the available budgetary resources, in the Reassessment Meeting referred to in the Annex;

+2 to report to WRC-15/16 on activities of the Bureau related to Resolution 222 (Rev WRC-12)